-Translation for Americans: The guy is coming onsite single, but will leave the US ready to enter his arranged marriage, and then return to India to live there permanently.
+Translation for Americans: A single guy is coming onsite, but will leave the US ready to enter his arranged marriage, and then return to India to live there permanently.

 Said by: mid 20 somethings up until age 30ish or before they get married